scurvy-dog/sonic-dcloud/1-SONiC_101/lab_exercise_1.md

     2023-10-16 12:36:01 PDT: Deploy script complete.
 Check SONiC 101 troubleshooting.md instructions if any nodes have not come back with 'Router up' message
     ```

- Note the last message in deploy.log.
+ Note the last message in *deploy.log*.
 If any routers fail to come up after the rebuild we'll need to manually launch the build script.
 Instructions to do so are here:

 > [HERE](https://github.com/scurvy-dog/sonic-dcloud/blob/main/1-SONiC_101/troubleshooting.md)